 - What personal interests do you have outside of pharmacy?

 When submitting your application, please adhere to the following guidelines:

-- You only need to submit a personal statement.
+- You only need to submit a personal statement as described above.
 Please do not submit a separate letter of intent.

 Please consider your choice for references carefully.
 We want information from people who will help us get to know you and understand how well you will succeed in our program.

 In general, the best reference letters come from: